UCL-Biosciences/General-Info/README.md

 Email: james.d.gilbert@ucl.ac.uk

-More information: For information about Computational Biology in the Division, visit the [Computational Biology webpage](https://www.ucl.ac.uk/life-sciences/biosciences/computational-biology).
+More Biosciences information: For information about Computational Biology in the Division, visit the [Computational Biology webpage](https://www.ucl.ac.uk/life-sciences/biosciences/computational-biology).

 Computational Research at UCL: [ARC](https://www.ucl.ac.uk/advanced-research-computing/) is UCL's research, innovation and service centre for the tools, practices and systems that enable computational science and digital scholarship.